theodi/coopy-ruby/README.md

 A pure Ruby port of Paul Fitzpatrick's [coopyhx](http://paulfitz.github.io/coopyhx) library for tabular diffs.

+Not all the coopyhx code is ported or tested.
+There will be bugs.
+However, basic two-file CSV diff appears to be working.
+See 'Usage' section below for details.

 ## Installation

 Add this line to your application's Gemfile: